-B. Essay Writing Portfolio: 20%
+C. Essay Writing Portfolio: 20%

-Students will write two different types of essays (describe, and argue) of 350-500 words each.
-These essays should relate to discipline-specific topics, each submitted as first and final drafts for a total of six entries assessed.
+Students will write a persuasive essay and an argumentative essay of 350-500 words each.
+These essays will be on discipline-specific topics, each submitted as first and final drafts.
 The two first drafts will be assessed out of 3% each and the final submission will be out of 7% each.
-It will be assessed as per the Descriptive Essay Rubric and Argumentative Essay Rubric.